-If you’re out researching how to shadow box or this title piqued your interest, then I’m assuming you know what shadowboxing is and will spare you the age-old definitions.
+If youre out researching how to shadow box or this title piqued your interest, then Im assuming you know what shadowboxing is and will spare you the age-old definitions.
 This means you’re here to learn how to do it right and are aware that there is a wrong way to do it.
 Shadowboxing is one of the most important exercises a fighter can partake in and absolutely must be a part of your daily regimen.
 This exercise can help you fine-tune your style and technique so that you can continue to climb new heights as a fighter.

 Many fighters starting out want to skip this exercise because they feel they’re simply throwing punches in the air.
-Or worse, some fighters treat this exercise as a “warm-up” to the “real workout” which is the ultimate sin.
+Or worse, some fighters treat this exercise as a warm-up to the real workout which is the ultimate sin.

-I’ll assume you know how to throw punches and kicks and if not, I will have tutorials coming soon.
+Ill assume you know how to throw punches and kicks and if not, I will have tutorials coming soon.

 Before we get into how to do it right, let’s talk about why shadow box.